SakibRJ/Unravelling-Airbnb-NY-Listings/README.md

 Availability Patterns:
 Listings with high availability tend to have lower prices and more reviews, likely due to better guest experience.

-Host Behavior:
-Some hosts manage multiple listings, indicating a trend toward professional hosting.

 ### Conclusion/Insights:

-### The insights derived align with the business objectives, along with additional findings.
+#### The insights derived align with the business objectives, along with additional findings.
 For a comprehensive analysis and deeper understanding of the outcomes, please run 'MAIN_Airbnb_data_Analysis.ipynb'.
 This README serves only as a high-level overview of the project.

 - Price distribution across NYC shows that Manhattan has the most expensive Airbnb listings across all room types, while the Bronx offers the cheapest options.